takanori-azegami-jp/OSHIStamp-docs/README-EN.md

   Clicking on a timestamp link will move the video to that time.

-  ※ If a timestamp is selected, you can jump to that time using a shortcut key(CTRL + SHIFT/ALT + Enter).

 - **Fast Forward and Rewind**

   Use buttons to skip ahead or back by 1s, 5s, 10s, 1m, 5m, or 10m.
 Keyboard shortcuts (CTRL + SHIFT/ALT + ←→) are also supported.